Both throughout the nation and in California, far too many deaths are caused by car accidents. What are the most

 Distracted driving has been an increasing threat to motorists for at least a decade.

 When You Need a Car Accident Lawyer in Los Angeles

 Fatal car accidents are a tragedy, especially because so many are easily prevented.

 If you or a loved one was the victim of a car accident, Sean Salamati can help.
 Please call the Salamati Law Firm at 800-957-9898 today to discuss your case.
-We are experienced personal injury and wrongful death attorneys.
+We are experienced personal injury and wrongful death attorneys in Los Angeles.

 Your case will be reviewed by seasoned professionals and there is no charge to you for an initial consultation.

 - Campanella, Joe.
 5 Common Causes of Car Accidents and How to Avoid Them.
 The Allstate Blog. https://blog.allstate.com/common-causes-of-car-accidents/